emmastrand/Tanzi_eDNA/year2_scripts/02_ampliseq_pipeline.md

 **11-25-2025**: Without any flags I got this to run but a lot of reads are taken out by filtering and merged.
 There is a default quality median 25 so I'm putting this back in to see if a lower quality retains reads.

+**11-25-2025**: I'm trying a trunc length of 150.
+I still don't understand how the read is 250 bp long when the read could be shorter than that...
+Let's try.

+This worked better but still isn't fish...
+Using NCBI to blast.